josephg/egwalker-paper/README.md

 ---

-The paper text is copyright of the authors.
-All rights reserved unless otherwise indicated.
+The paper text is copyright Joseph Gentle and Martin Kleppmann.
+It is made available under a [Creative Commons CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 Most of the raw editing traces are also available at [josephg/editing-traces](https://github.com/josephg/editing-traces).
 See that repository for details & licensing information.